novasamatech/parity-signer/docs/src/development/UOS.md

 complies with following requirements:

 - metadata vector starts with `b"meta"` prelude
-- part of the metadata vector after `b"meta"` prelude is decodeable as [`RuntimeMetadata`](https://docs.rs/frame-metadata/latest/frame_metadata/enum.RuntimeMetadata.html)
+- part of the metadata vector after `b"meta"` prelude is decodable as [`RuntimeMetadata`](https://docs.rs/frame-metadata/latest/frame_metadata/enum.RuntimeMetadata.html)
 - `RuntimeMetadata` version of the metadata is `V12`, `V13` or `V14`
 - Metadata has `System` pallet
 - There is `Version` constant in `System` pallet
 - `Version` is decodable as [`RuntimeVersion`](https://paritytech.github.io/substrate/master/sp_version/struct.RuntimeVersion.html)
-- If the metadata contains base58 prefix, it must be decodeable as `u16` or `u8`
+- If the metadata contains base58 prefix, it must be decodable as `u16` or `u8`

 Additionally, if the metadata `V14` is received, its associated extensions will be scanned and user will be warned if the extensions are incompatible with